nasa/astrobee_android/emulator.md

   ```shell
   android-studio/bin/studio.sh
   ```

-## 2. Open a project

-If you don't have a project to open (i.e. Android Studio only shows the wizard), please open the guest science manager.

-## 3. Add an emulator
+## 2. Add an emulator

 To do so:
-1. Inside Android Studio go to Tools -> AVD Manager (in older versions, go to Tools -> Android -> AVD Manager)
+1. On the bottom right of the screen after you start Android Studio, you should see and go to Configure -> AVD Manager.
 2. In the AVD (Android Virtual Device) Manager window, click the "Create Virtual Device" button.
 3. Choose a Nexus 5 phone with a resolution of 1080x1920 xxhdpi as the hardware